Thalatha Gunasekara

-Abeykoon Mudiyanselage Thalatha Abeykoon (17 July 1937 – 17 September 2003 as තලතා ගුණසේකර) [Sinhala]), popularly as Thalatha Gunasekara, was an actress in Sri Lankan cinema.
+Abeykoon Mudiyanselage Thalatha Abeykoon (17 July 1937 – 17 September 2003 as තලතා ගුණසේකර) [Sinhala]), popularly known as Thalatha Gunasekara, was an actress in Sri Lankan cinema.
 She is the mother of popular actress Nadeeka Gunasekara.

 Personal life

 Gunasekara was born on 17 July 1937 in Gampola, Kandy, Sri Lanka as the eldest of the family with five siblings.
 Her father, Tikiri Banda Abeykoon from Gampola was a Government Health Inspector.
 Her mother, Leelawathi Abeykoon Menike had the longest surname in the history of Sri Lanka castes where her birth name was Akkada Mukkada Weera Rambukkada Rambuke Jayagath Diyathilaka Koralege Ilanganthilaka Mudiyanselage Leelawathi Ilanganthilaka.
 It was a noble caste of Kandy who paid homage to the Sacred Tooth Relic with jasmine flowers.
 Thalatha had two younger sisters, Sita and Sri Kanthi; and two younger brothers, Senarath and Sena.

 She received her primary education at Kingswood College, Kandy.
 After that, she studied at Hillwood College, Kandy amidst the strict rules of his parents.
 At school, she studied western music and got prizes for playing the piano.

 She was married to Dissanayake Wijesuriya Stanley Gunasekara from Udahenatenna.
 He worked at Nawalapitiya and Pussellawa post offices.
 He later served as the Deputy Postmaster General.
 The couple had one son: Priyantha and four daughters: Nadeeka, Ganga, Vidya and Yamuna, all are actresses.
 Stanley died on 18 April 2010.

 Nadeeka was born on 13 May 1958 in Kandy.
 In 1973, she attended Pushpadana Girls' College, Kandy and finally to Vishaka College, Bandarawela.
 She completed A/L from the art stream in Mahamaya Girls' College, Kandy.
 She is married to businessman Suren Hapuarachchi and in 2004, the couple had one daughter, Thenuki Sehansa.
 She is an actress who starred in several popular blockbuster films in Sinhala cinema including; Kanchana, Chanchala Rekha, Biththi Hathara, Thani Tharuwa, Ahinsa, Oba Mata Wiswasai, Angara Dangara and Daruwane.

 Nadeeka's sister Ganga acted in the films Adishtana, Okkoma Rajawaru and Kanchana.
 Vidya acted in the films Adishtana and Me Desa Kumatada whereas and Yamuna acted in the teledrama Hingana Kolla.

 She died on 17 September 2003 at the age of 66.